Waitress dies from Turkish ski resort blaze, one of 78 lives lost as concerns over safety revive

 The government of Turkish President Recep Tayyip Erdogan has traded accusations of blame with the Bolu municipality, which is controlled by Turkey’s main opposition party.

-The blaze, which appeared to have started at the restaurant section on the fourth floor of the wooden-clad hotel and spread quickly through to the upper floors.
+The blaze appeared to have started at the restaurant section on the fourth floor of the wooden-clad hotel and spread quickly through to the upper floors.
 Guests and staff jumped out of windows to escape smoke and flame-filled rooms or dangled sheets out of windows to lower themselves out.

 Culture and Tourism Minister Mehmet Nuri Ersoy has stated that the hotel had been inspected in 2021 and 2014, and had a fire safety certificate.
 Bolu Mayor Tanju Ozcan has claimed that hotels in Kartalkaya are outside his municipality’s jurisdiction and that the hotel’s last fire department certificate dated back to 2007.

-Survivor accounts indicate that the hotel’s fire detection system did not function, that there were no sprinklers and that guests were not able to locate the building’s two fire escapes in the smoke-filled corridors.
+Survivor accounts indicate that the hotel’s fire detection system didn't function, that there were no sprinklers and that guests weren't able to locate the building’s two fire escapes in the smoke-filled corridors.
 HaberTurk television and other media reports have suggested that the design of the fire escapes ended up spreading the blaze to other floors.

 Witnesses have also reported that the firefighters arrived 45 minutes after the fire was first reported.